 Another 4.7uF capacitor is placed on the output of the regulator as close to the pin as possible.
 This capacitor serves to store charge to supply transient loads and it acts to stabilize the internal feedback loop of the regulator.

 Without an output capacitor most regulators will begin to oscillate.

 Decoupling capacitors must be placed as close as possible to the microcontroller supply pins (VDD).
 It’s always best to refer to the microcontroller datasheet in regards to their recommendations for decoupling capacitors.

 The datasheet for the STM32F042 recommends a 4.7uF and a 100nF capacitor be placed next to each of the two VDD pins (input supply pins).
 It also recommends 1uF and 10nF decoupling capacitors be placed near the VDDA pin.

 The VDDA pin is the supply for the internal analog-to-digital (ADC) converter and must be especially clean and stable.
-We’re not using the ADC in this first tutorial but we will in a future one.
+We’re not using the ADC in this tutorial.

 Note that you’ll commonly see two capacitor sizes specified together for decoupling purposes.
 For example, 4.7uF and 100nF capacitors.

 The larger 4.7uF can store more charge which helps stabilize the voltage when large spikes in load current are required.

 The smaller capacitor serves mainly to filter out any high-frequency noise.